As it turns out you shouldn't listen to me that much. I messed up completely

 class when it's called, but only an instance of the second class.

-s create five new classes, while five partial
+So five #()s create five new classes, while five partials create only five

 instances of the same class.